Nico Hoerner Player Props: Cubs vs. Cardinals

 Nico Hoerner At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 85th, and he is 123rd in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 44th in batting average, 85th in on-base percentage, and 123rd in slugging.

-- Hoerner has driven in a run in 31 games this season (35.2%), including 15 games with more than one RBI (17.0%).
-He has also driven in three or more of his team's runs in five contests.
+- Hoerner has driven home a run in 31 games this year (34.8%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on five occasions..

-- In 37 of 88 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.